RESIDENCIES

 New Narratives is a studio space residency programme at ODAC, supporting the creation of new performance projects that challenge conventions and offer fresh perspectives on the world.

 This year, we are proud to support five bold and diverse productions through New Narratives, chosen from a competitive pool of over 60 applications.
 Spanning a range of forms and voices, these projects reflect the richness of contemporary theatre-making.
-In the coming months, the artists behind them will take up residency in our studios, benefitting from free, dedicated rehearsal space as they develop their work.
-We can’t wait to welcome them.
+The artists behind them took up residency in our studios, benefitting from free, dedicated rehearsal space as they developed their work.

 You can find more information about the artists in residence here.